Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 - The pitching staff for the Reds has a collective 8.6 K/9, which ranks 19th in the league.

-- Reds pitchers combine to surrender the third-most home runs in baseball (180 total, 1.4 per game).
+- Reds pitchers combine to give up 181 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Williamson gets the start for the Reds, his 18th of the season.
-He is 4-3 with a 4.36 ERA and 76 strikeouts in 86 2/3 innings pitched.

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the lefty went 5 2/3 innings, surrendering four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.